MATEUSZROGALSKI/terminal-portfolio/docs/ci-cd.md

 ### GitHub Container Registry

-The Docker images are pushed to GitHub Container Registry (GHCR) with the repository name converted to lowercase for compatibility.
+The Docker images are pushed to GitHub Container Registry (GHCR) with the repository name converted to lowercase for compatibility using Bash parameter expansion (`${GITHUB_REPOSITORY,,}`).
 The images can be pulled using:

 ```bash
 docker pull ghcr.io/mateuszrogalski/terminal-portfolio:latest